Igglybuff/awesome-piracy/readme.md

 I am aware that a number of websites featured in this list rely on operating under obscurity, and that this list could potentially contribute to their demise through excess exposure.
 I'm sorry about that - I just like making lists.

+Please ensure you use an adblocker like [uBlock Origin](https://github.com/gorhill/uBlock) to access any of the websites listed here, otherwise you will have a bad time.

 ## Protecting Yourself

 ### VPNs